 'Compelling, intelligent and increasingly mesmerising' PETER JAMES

-'At once a homage to the Gothic thriller, and a re-imagining, it is goose-bump spooky, smart, and haunting, in every sense.
+'Picks up where the great Gothic thrillers of the past leave off ... goose-bump spooky, smart, and haunting.
 I loved this book!
 And you will too' LOUISE PENNY